Although there is much to be done to end preventable child and infant deaths, significant progress has been made.

 Access to safe drinking water, adequate nutritious food, promoting hand-washing, and education around suitable treatment will all save lives.

-Forty-five per cent of all under-five deaths happen during the first month of life.
 Most of these deaths are preventable.
 Birth attendant care, newborn resuscitation, and preventing brain damage after oxygen deprivation are all proven to save young lives.

 The presence of a skilled health attendant at a child's birth greatly increases the infant’s chance of survival, but too many mothers in the least developed countries have to give birth without this assistance.